-- The ECOWAS Convention on Small Arms and Light Weapons, which seeks to regulate and control the transfer, import and export of small arms and light weapons, their ammunition and other related materials.75 - The ECOWAS Protocol relating to the Mechanism for Conflict Prevention, Management, Resolution, Peacekeeping and Security, which promotes close cooperation among the security services of member states as well as the harmonization of domestic laws in accordance with relevant ECOWAS Convention on Mutual Assistance in Criminal Matters, and Extradition; - The Intergovernmental Action Group against Money Laundering in West Africa (GIABA), established as a specialised institution with the objective of protecting the economies of ECOWAS member States by combating money laundering, corruption and terrorist financing, and working with national central banks and financial institutions in the region. - The West African Police Chiefs Committee (WAPCCO), an association of police chiefs in the region with the objective of designing strategies for combating trans-border crime. - The International Criminal Police (Interpol), which promotes the widest possible mutual assistance between all criminal police authorities within the limits of the laws existing in the different countries. - The ECOWAS Convention on Mutual Assistance in Criminal Matters and the ECOWAS Convention on the Extradition, aimed at enhancing collaboration between criminal justice agencies of member countries. - The Nigeria-Benin Joint Patrol Programme, codenamed 'Operation prosperity' which began on 28th September, 2011 for the purpose of combating transborder crime along Benin's coast.
+- transfer, import and export of small arms and light weapons, their ammunition and other related materials.75 - The ECOWAS Protocol relating to the Mechanism for Conflict Prevention, Management, Resolution, Peacekeeping and Security, which promotes close cooperation among the security services of member states as well as the harmonization of domestic laws in accordance with relevant ECOWAS Convention on Mutual Assistance in Criminal Matters, and Extradition; - The Intergovernmental Action Group against Money Laundering in West Africa (GIABA), established as a specialised institution with the objective of protecting the economies of ECOWAS member States by combating money laundering, corruption and terrorist financing, and working with national central banks and financial institutions in the region. - The West African Police Chiefs Committee (WAPCCO), an association of police chiefs in the region with the objective of designing strategies for combating trans-border crime. - The International Criminal Police (Interpol), which promotes the widest possible mutual assistance between all criminal police authorities within the limits of the laws existing in the different countries. - The ECOWAS Convention on Mutual Assistance in Criminal Matters and the ECOWAS Convention on the Extradition, aimed at enhancing collaboration between criminal justice agencies of member countries. - The Nigeria-Benin Joint Patrol Programme, codenamed 'Operation prosperity' which began on 28th September, 2011 for the purpose of combating trans-border crime along Benin's coast.

 Despite the available laws, instruments and agencies to combat organised crime and the successes recorded in some cases, the threat of organised crime persists in Nigeria.
+Corruption has continued to ravage the country